marcoarment/FCModel/README.md

 ## Concurrency

-FCModels can be accessed and modified from any thread (again, as far as I know), but all database operations are run synchronously on a serial queue, so you're not likely to see any performance gains by concurrent access.
+FCModels can be used from any thread, but all database reads and writes are serialized onto the main thread, so you're not likely to see any performance gains by concurrent access.

-FCModel's public notifications (`FCModelInsertNotification`, etc.) are always posted on the main thread.
+FCModel's notifications are always posted on the main thread.

 ## Support

-For now, it's just right here on GitHub.
+None, officially, but I'm happy to answer questions here on GitHub when time permits.

 ## Contributions

-...are welcome, with the following guideline:
+...are welcome for consideration, with the following guideline:

 More than anything else, I'd like to keep FCModel _small,_ simple, and easy to fit in your mental L2 cache.